Home/Compare/Zoya vs Islamicly

 Minimum depositN/AN/A

-Shariah signalCertified by AAOIFICertified by AAOIFI
+Shariah signalCertified by AAOIFICertified by AAOIFI-based screening reference

-Strengths100% free to use; AAOIFI-compliant screening; Simple mobile appFree halal stock screening; Portfolio tracking; Educational content
+StrengthsFree tier plus Zoya Pro subscription; AAOIFI-compliant screening; Simple mobile appFree halal stock screening; Portfolio tracking; Educational content

 Watch outsReview country availability, total cost, product restrictions, and Shariah documentation before committing.Review country availability, total cost, product restrictions, and Shariah documentation before committing.